-SCHOOL WITHIN A SCHOOL School Within A School is located on the fourth floor of Brookline High School.
-It has been an alternative, democratic community since 1970 and includes approximately 120 sophomores, juniors, and seniors.
+Credit: .33 SCHOOL WITHIN A SCHOOL School Within A School is located on the fourth floor of Brookline High School.
+It has been an alternative, democratic community since 1970 and includes approximately 115 sophomores, juniors, and seniors.
 Goals for students include taking as much responsibility for their education as possible, sharing decision making in running SWS, and contributing to the building of a community.
 SWS provides students with opportunities to participate actively in their own education and to develop meaningful relationships with teachers based on mutual respect.
 The SWS Town Meeting, the community governmental body, includes all students and the eight SWS staff, each having one vote.
-SWS Town Meeting meets weekly during F-2 and attendance is mandatory.
+SWS Town Meeting meets weekly, and attendance is mandatory.
 Town Meeting has dealt with a variety of issues including: admission to SWS, a method for dealing with absences, staffing decisions, grading procedures, social issues, and more.
-The agenda for Town Meeting is decided by an Agenda Committee made up of a staff member and five students who take turns chairing the meeting.
+The agenda for Town Meeting is decided by an Agenda Committee made up of a staff member and eight students who take turns chairing the meeting.
 A number of committees carry out decisions made by Town Meeting and plan activities throughout the year.
 SWS is distinguished from the main school by its smaller size, democratic structure, emphasis on the relationship between teachers and students, and its course offerings.
 Students take some of their course load in SWS and some in the main school.
 Each semester, students must take an SWS English course, another SWS course, and SWS Town Meeting, unless they receive a waiver from the SWS Coordinator.
 SWS classes are demanding in course content, and in the level of participation and independent work required.
 Some SWS courses may be taken for standard or honor credit, while the English courses are all taken for honor credit.
 These English courses are mixed grade levels and draw students from a wide range of ability levels.
 Students are expected to work collaboratively to help each other achieve their best.
 The staff for SWS consists of eight people: a secretary, a social studies teacher, a chemistry teacher, a biology teacher, three English teachers, and a coordinator/dean/counselor, Entrance to SWS is open to students in grades 10-12 and must have parent, counselor, and dean endorsement.
 Usually more people want to join SWS than can be accommodated.
-Beginning in December of the school year preceding the time an interested student wishes to join, the student signs up to visit SWS classes and Town Meeting and talks with current SWS staff and students, in order to determine if SWS is the right place for them.
 Admission to SWS is based on a lottery, the criteria of which are developed by the SWS Town Meeting.
-SWS has an affirmative action policy to ensure representation of ethnic, racial, and socio-economic groups align with the mainstream.
+All information about SWS admissions, and about the program more generally, can be found at SWSBrookline.org.
 SWS policies and practices change according to the decisions of SWS Town Meeting.
 Please check with the SWS Coordinator in Room 400 to be sure that the information in this catalog is still accurate.
 SWS COURSES It is important that the courses offered in SWS meet the needs of the students in SWS.
 Each fall, many new students enter SWS to replace those who have graduated.
 There is no way to anticipate who those students are or what their needs might be.
 Therefore, it is possible that some new courses not listed here will be created or that listed courses will not be offered.
 Any non-SWS student who wants to enroll in an SWS course must receive permission from the teacher and SWS coordinator.
 Such classes are open on a space available basis and students on the SWS waiting list have priority.
 SWS English classes are open to SWS students only.